hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - SDN controller communicating w/ network service applications, the management solution
     - applications for network services, including network virtualization, dynamic virtual network provisioning, firewall monitoring, user identity management and access policy control
     - typically <span style="color: #bb6600;">RESTful APIs</span> used to communicate between the SDN controller and the services and applications running over the network
-    - used for the orchestration and automation of the network components to align with the needs of different applications via SDN network programmability
+    - used for the <span style="color: #bb6600;">orchestration and automation</sapn> of the network components to align with the needs of different applications via SDN network programmability
     - basically the link between the applications and the SDN controller
     - applications can tell the network devices (physical or virtual) what type of resources they need
-    - SDN solution can provide the necessary resources to the application
+    - SDN solution can provide the necessary <span style="color: #bb6600;">resources</span> to the application
     - <span style="color: #bb6600;">provision</span> SSIDs, QoS policies, and <span style="color: #bb6600;">update</span> software versions on switches
   - southbound interface (SBI)
     - SDN controller communicating w/ network devices via API